CAST

 Client: Cornubian Arts & Science Trust

 Built in three phases from 1897, the Passmore Edwards Institute is one of Helston's most significant civic buildings.
-It fell into neglect after 1972, and spent the following decades resisting repeated attempts to convert it into flats.
-When CAST asked us to help in 2015, the building was already informally in use as artists' studios.
+After the school left in 1972 it fell into neglect, and spent the following decades resisting repeated attempts to convert it into flats.
+CAST purchased the building in 2012 and by the time they asked us to help in 2015, the building was informally in use as artists' studios.
 The question was whether it could be made to work properly: financially, physically, and for the community it sits within.

 Read More